BenSturgeon/understanding_goals_neurips_mech_interp_2025/README.md

 ## Abstract

-This repository contains the code to reproduce experiments from our paper on understanding goal representations in a maze-solving agent trained on the Procgen Heist environment.
-We use channel ablation and quantitative intervention experiments to identify "infrastructure channels" that represent critical game state (e.g., which keys have been collected) and demonstrate their causal influence on navigation decisions.
+This repository contains the code to reproduce experiments from our paper on understanding how a maze-solving agent trained on Procgen Heist represents multiple entities through **activation strength multiplexing**.
+We discover that individual CNN channels encode different game entities (keys, gems) by varying their activation magnitude rather than using separate channels for each entity.
+This efficient encoding strategy allows the agent to represent multiple goal-relevant objects within the same channels, with activation strength determining which entity is present.

 ## Key Findings

-- **Infrastructure Channels**: Specific CNN channels cleanly represent game state (key collection status)
-- **Causal Influence**: These channels directly affect the agent's goal-directed navigation
+- **Entity Multiplexing**: Single CNN channels represent multiple entities (blue key, green key, gem) by encoding them through different activation strengths rather than separate channels
+- **Activation Strength Encoding**: The magnitude of channel activation determines which entity is present, enabling efficient representation of multiple goal states
+- **Infrastructure Channels**: Critical channels that causally influence navigation decisions based on which keys have been collected
-- **Interpretable Representations**: Channel ablations reveal interpretable features rather than polysemantic encodings
+- **Interpretable Representations**: Clean, disentangled representations rather than polysemantic features
-- **SAE Validation**: Sparse autoencoders confirm our findings and provide additional decomposition
+- **SAE Validation**: Sparse autoencoders confirm multiplexed entity representations and provide additional decomposition